Félix Arvers

-Félix Arvers (July 23, 1806 – November 7, 1850) was a French poet and dramatist, most famous for his poem Un secret.
+Alexis-Félix Arvers (July 23, 1806 – November 7, 1850) was a French poet and dramatist, most famous for his poem Un secret.

-Born in Paris, Arvers abandoned his law career aged 30 to concentrate on theatre.
-His plays gained moderate success in their own time, but none were as notorious as Un Secret, dedicated to Marie, the daughter of writer Charles Nodier.
-This poem was taken from a piece he wrote aged 25, Mes heures perdues (My lost hours).
+Arvers was from Cézy, the son of a wine merchant.
+Arvers abandoned his law career aged 30 to concentrate on theatre.
+His plays gained moderate success in their own time, but none were as notorious as Un Secret, dedicated to Marie Mennessier-Nodier, the daughter of writer Charles Nodier.
+This poem was taken from a piece he wrote in 1840, titled Mes heures perdues (My lost hours).